Helping Families Support Reunification

 It is important for child welfare systems to recruit, develop, and support resource parents who can actively support reunification when it is the best permanency option so that foster parents continue to open their homes to children and youth in need of care.

 The NRCDR has compiled the following ideas and strategies to help child welfare systems recruit, develop, and support foster parents who can support reunification when it is the best permanency option for a child in their care.
-You can also find resources for supporting reunification at the 2016 National Foster Care Month website.
+You can also find resources for supporting reunification at the American Bar Association’s National Reunification Month project page.

 - Use clear, consistent messaging about the importance of supporting reunification.
 As you recruit, respond to, develop, and support foster parents, be sure that your child welfare system is providing clear and consistent information about how reunification is the first goal for children in foster care and about the need for foster parents to be actively supportive of reunification.
 Provide opportunities for prospective foster parents to discuss their thoughts and questions about reunification and about their role in helping achieve the goal of reunification for children in their home.
 Sharing clear information about the importance of reunification—including how it is in the best interests of children—throughout the whole process, from recruitment through to after foster parents have children placed with them, can help ensure that foster parents understand the need to be part of the team working toward each child’s permanency goal.